 Razan Rawdat is the Research Associate, Knowledge Mobilization at Women’s Age Lab.
 She received her Master’s degree from the University of Toronto in Translational Research and has over five years of experience in mobilizing research knowledge into practice.
 Razan has a background in knowledge translation and mobilization in research labs, hospitals, and non-profit organizations.
 She collaborates with the team to develop knowledge mobilization strategies to disseminate research, engage stakeholders, and raise awareness about healthy ageing and older women’s wellbeing.

-Joyce Li is the Research Coordinator III of Women’s Age Lab and part of Dr. Rochon’s team at Women’s College Research Institute.
-Joyce received her Honors Bachelor of Science from McMaster University and brings over 10 years of healthcare research experience.
+Joyce Li is the Research Lead of Women’s Age Lab and part of Dr. Rochon’s team at Women’s College Research Institute.
+Joyce received her Honours Bachelor of Science from McMaster University and brings over 10 years of healthcare research experience.
 She collaborates with the team on research initiatives focused on improving the health and well-being of older women.